Bad Brains (album)

-Bad Brains (also known as The Yellow Tape or Attitude: The ROIR Sessions) is the first studio album by American rock band Bad Brains.
+Bad Brains (also known as The Yellow Tape or Attitude: The ROIR Sessions) is the debut studio album by American rock band Bad Brains.
 Recorded in 1981 and released on the cassette-only label ROIR on February 5, 1982, many fans refer to it as "The Yellow Tape" because of its yellow packaging.

 Background and recording

 In 1979, Bad Brains recorded the 16-song Black Dots album project, and the 5-song Omega Sessions EP project was recorded in 1980, but these efforts were shelved, except for a single released as "Pay to Cum" in mid-1980.
 The band had no album out.
 After being banned from all the major clubs in their hometown of Washington, DC, Bad Brains moved to New York City in 1981.
 In addition to their regular gigs at CBGB's, the band frequented Jerry Williams' 171-A Studios in Alphabet City.
 Named for its location between 10th and 11th Streets on Avenue A, 171-A was a 60-foot room with a stage at one end and an elevated sound-proof booth at the other.
 When the Bad Brains played a gig at 171-A in May 1981, Williams recorded it on reel-to-reel tape.
 The band liked the sound and returned to 171-A to record between August and October 1981.
 12 of the 15 tracks on the album came from these sessions, while "Jah Calling", "Pay to Cum" and "I Luv I Jah", were from Williams' live recording in May.